rkotze/git-mob/README.md

 By default git-mob will use the `.gitmessage` template to append co-authors.

-### Prepare commit msg setup
+### Using `git commit -m` setup

-Do you want the co-authors appended to the message when using the command `git commit -m "commit message"`?
+How to append co-authors to the message when using message flag - `git commit -m "commit message"`?

-1. `git mob --installTemplate`
-1. Add `prepare-commit-msg` to `.git/hooks` and see [hook-examples](https://github.com/findmypast-oss/git-mob/tree/master/hook-examples)
+1. Add `prepare-commit-msg` hook file in `.git/hooks` dir.
+See [hook-examples](https://github.com/findmypast-oss/git-mob/tree/master/hook-examples)
-1. The hook will need to be executable `chmod +x prepare-commit-msg`
+2. The **hook** will need to be executable `chmod +x prepare-commit-msg`

-**More details about above ^**

-`--installTemplate` This will create a file in your local `.git` folder where it will write the selected co-authors into.

-`prepare-commit-msg` will need a script to read the co-authors template.
+`prepare-commit-msg` will need a script to read the co-authors, which can be done via `git mob-print`.
 See [hook-examples](https://github.com/findmypast-oss/git-mob/tree/master/hook-examples) folder for working scripts.

-The command `git mob-print` will output to stdout the formatted co-authors which you can use in your own git hooks.
+The command `git mob-print` will output to `stdout` the formatted co-authors.

+**Note:** > `v1.1.0` `git mob --installTemplate` and `git mob --uninstallTemplate` has been removed.

 ### Revert back to default setup

-1. `git mob --uninstallTemplate`
-1. Remove `prepare-commit-msg` file
+1. Remove relevant scripts `prepare-commit-msg` file

 ## Workflow / Usage